Build Agent Advocates, Not Platform Agents: Abstract

 \section{Abstract}

-Language model agents could reshape how users navigate and act in digital environments.
-If controlled by platform companies---either those that already dominate online search, communication, and commerce, or those vying to replace them---\emph{platform agents} could intensify surveillance, exacerbate user lock-in, and further entrench the incumbent digital giants.
-This position paper argues that to resist the undesirable effects of platform agents, we should champion \emph{agent advocates}---agents that are controlled by users, serve the interests of users, and preserve user autonomy and choice.
-We identify key interventions to enable agent advocates: ensuring public access to compute, developing interoperability protocols and safety standards, and implementing appropriate market regulations.
+Language model agents are poised to mediate how people navigate and act online.
+If the companies that already dominate internet search, communication, and commerce---or the firms trying to unseat them---control these agents, the resulting \emph{platform agents} will likely deepen surveillance, tighten lock-in, and further entrench incumbents.
+To resist that trajectory, this position paper argues that we should promote \emph{agent advocates}: user-controlled agents that safeguard individual autonomy and choice.
+Doing so demands three coordinated moves: broad public access to both compute and capable AI models that are not platform-owned, open interoperability and safety standards, and market regulation that prevents platforms from foreclosing competition.